zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/Roadmap-web.md

 - Asynchronous Programming in JavaScript (with Rx.js Observables)
 - Advanced Asynchronous JavaScript
 - Advanced Vue.js Features from the Ground Up
+  - More resources on Vue source code interpretation

 ## Egghead($40/month)
 - RxJS Beyond the Basics: Creating Observables from scratch